 According to Quentin Tarantino and Uma Thurman in the DVD documentary the idea for doing "Kill Bill" began during the filming of Pulp Fiction (1994).
 The two began talking about the kinds of movies that they would like to do and Quentin said he would like to do a 70's style kung-fu flick.
 Uma came up with the film's opening shot of her beaten up and wearing a wedding gown.

 When 'The Bride' is walking towards the stairs in the House of Blue Leaves to fight the first round of bodyguards you see a shot taken from underneath through the glass floor.
-The bottom of her shoes reads "Fuck U".
+The soles of her shoes read "Fuck U".

 Quentin Tarantino originally intended to cast a Japanese actress to play O-Ren Ishii, but before casting began he saw Lucy Liu's work in Shanghai Noon (2000) and immediately changed O-Ren into a Chinese-Japanese American so that Liu could play the part.